lux0rdev/computer-systems/02_information_representation_and_manipulation.md

 <!-- TOC --><a name="245-floating-point-operations"></a>
 ### 2.4.5 Floating Point Operations

 The IEEE standard specifies a simple rule for determining the result of an arithmetic operation ☉ such as addition or multiplication.
-Viewing floating-point values _x_ (a)nd y as real numbers, and some operation defined over real numbers, the computation should yield Round(x ☉ y), the result of applying rounding to the exact result of the real operation.
+Viewing floating-point values _x_  and y as real numbers, and some operation defined over real numbers, the computation should yield Round(x ☉ y), the result of applying rounding to the exact result of the real operation.

 In practice, there are clever tricks floating-point unit designers use to avoid performing this exact computation, since the  computation need only be sufficiently precise to guarantee a correctly rounded result.